Management Messages

 Stocking and Transfers

 The walleye stocking program collected eggs from 3 wild populations, stocked 10 lakes and reservoirs with 14 million fry.
+The goal of this program is to create angling and harvest opportunities in 4 to 5 years time.

 Visit MyWildAlberta Stocking web page for more information